darebrawley/mip653/_projects/assignmen03.md

     4. What are the units of the tot_area field you calculated?
     5. How many people live within walking distance of a park?
 And what percentage of Newark's total population is this? (using proportional split estimation)

 2. A copy of this [PDF of geoprocessing diagrams](https://drive.google.com/open?id=1wJWB-1k9RAm9RfhTi235vLH8yXiyWhTd) that you have annotated in response to each question.
 Please complete this portion of the assignment last.
 Detailed instructions are included at the bottom of this page.
+(Note you must be logged in to your NJIT email to access)

 File names for you .txt file and annotated PDF should follow this naming convention exactly:
 `lastname_firstname_assignment01`